 IDEA makes school bus transportation available to all students served in Louisiana.
 This service is provided at no cost to students.
-Bus routes and any subsequent changes are posted at the school.
-For more information regarding transportation, visit out school website at www.ideapublicschools.org.
+Bus routes and any subsequent changes are posted on the school website.
+For more information regarding transportation, contact the Transportation Manager at your campus or visit: https://ideapublicschools.org/parents/transportation/.